minin43/TTT-Custom-Roles/CONVARS.md

 ttt_medium_credits_starting                 1       // The number of credits a medium should start with

 // Sapper
-ttt_sapper_aura_radius                      5       // The radius of the sapper's aura in meters ttt_sapper_protect_self                     1       // Whether the sapper's protection aura will protect themselves or not ttt_sapper_fire_immune                      0       // Whether sapper's protection aura also grands fire immunity
+ttt_sapper_is_innocent                      0       // Whether the sapper should be treated as a special innocent ttt_sapper_aura_radius                      5       // The radius of the sapper's aura in meters ttt_sapper_protect_self                     1       // Whether the sapper's protection aura will protect themselves or not ttt_sapper_fire_immune                      0       // Whether sapper's protection aura also grands fire immunity